Hossam-H22/Dokan_OnlineMarket/README.md

 <br>

 > ### Actons in Project
-    There is 3 kinds of users
+    There is 3 kinds of users.
     1. Customer
         - Register by entering his information (name, email, …).
         - Login using Email & Password.